-Mani Rimdu is the most popular festival in the high Himalaya, especially in the Khumbu region.
+Mani Rimdu is the most popular festival in the high Himalayas, especially in the Khumbu region.
 To observe Mani Rimdu Festival and celebrate with local Sherpa, we Nepal Mother House deign Mani Rimdu Festival Trek for you.
-Sometimes people called as Tengboche Monastery Trek also due to the main destination is Tengboche.
+Sometimes people call it Tengboche Monastery Trek also due to the main destination being Tengboche.
 It celebrates every year at Tengboche monastery, Thame monastery, and Chiwong Monasteries of Solukhumbu.
-Normally, the Mani Rimdu festival celebrates on October to November full moon at Tengboche, just south of Mt.
-Everest, the date of the festival fixed by the head of monks according to the Sherpa lunar calendar.
-It is a Buddhist sacred ceremony in a monastic environment, which is consists of nineteen days of events with empowerment, meditation, and dance.
-The public celebration lasting for three days before the concludes ceremony.
+Normally, the Mani Rimdu festival celebrates from October to November full moon at Tengboche, just south of Mt.
+Everest, the date of the festival is fixed by the head of monks according to the Sherpa lunar calendar.
+It is a Buddhist sacred ceremony in a monastic environment, which consists of nineteen days of events with empowerment, meditation, and dance.
+The public celebration lasts for three days before the concluding ceremony.

 The festival date of the Mani Rimdu is fixed by the head of Lama at Tyangboche Gumba according to the Tibetan Lunar calendar.
-The ceremony is performed in the 9th month of the Tibetan calendar which usually falls in full-moon of October or November month.
-This year Mame Rimdu festival at Tengboche has declared by lama on 12th, 13th, and 14th November 2021.
-Join with Nepal Mother House to celebrate the Mame Rimdu Festival Trek.
+The ceremony is performed in the 9th month of the Tibetan calendar which usually falls on the full moon of October or November month.
+This year Mame Rimdu festival at Tengboche will be on 08th, 09th, and 10th November 2022.
+Join Nepal Mother House to celebrate the Mame Rimdu Festival Trek.
 Hurry up to secure your trip with us.